 The care exchange

-'The care exchange' is a new podcast series for managers in social care hosted by Skills for Care Locality Managers Pia Rathje-Burton (left) and Ali Rusbridge (right).
+'The care exchange' is back for a second series.
+Once again it will be hosted by Skills for Care locality managers Pia Rathje-Burton (left) and Ali Rusbridge (right).